leo-pony/model-runner/cmd/cli/docs/reference/model.md

 ## Description

-Use Docker Model Runner to run and interract with AI models directly from the command line.
+Use Docker Model Runner to run and interact with AI models directly from the command line.
 For more information, see the [documentation](https://docs.docker.com/model-runner/)